hellosunking/molecular-cfDNA-fragmentomics/README.md

-##Codes and programs for An et al. Nature Communications 2020 in press.
+## Codes and programs for An et al. Nature Communications 2020 in press.

 Distributed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/ "CC BY-NC 4.0") license for personal and academic usage only.
+---

 Please refer to each directory (where `wk.sh` is the main script) for detailed information.